tmytokai/UnityCindy3D/docs/cadgme2018/spacecindy.md

 ---
 [Back](./)

-# SpaceCindy2KETpic
+# SpaceCindy

-[SpaceCindy2KETpic](https://sites.google.com/site/ketcindy/english/cindy3d2ketpic) is a tool to draw 3D graphics directly on the main window of Cinderella.
+[SpaceCindy](https://sites.google.com/site/cinderellade3d/spacecindy) is a tool to draw 3D graphics directly on the main window of Cinderella.

 SpaceCindy is not a plugin package but a script file.
 So the installation is not needed.

 ## Getting Started

-1. Download "SpaceCindy2KETpic.cdy"
+1. Download "SpaceCindy.cdy"
-1. Open "SpaceCindy2KETpic.cdy"
+1. Open "SpaceCindy.cdy"
 1. Open the Script Editor.

 ## How to draw a point